Skip to content

 Sauvie Island Hiking

-For a quick nature excursion, take the Wapato Access Greenway State Park Trail, an easy two-mile loop that tours a seasonal lake.
+For a quick nature excursion, take the Wapato Access Greenway State Park Trail, an easy 2-mile (3.2 km) loop that tours a seasonal lake.
 Among mammoth bigleaf maples and Douglas firs, you’re likely to spot at least half a dozen kinds of birds, including bald eagles.
-At the northeast end of the island, the seven-mile round-trip Warrior Rock Lighthouse Trail leads to a sandy beach with views of Oregon’s smallest lighthouse.
+At the northeast end of the island, the 7-mile (11.3 km) round-trip Warrior Rock Lighthouse Trail leads to a sandy beach with views of Oregon’s smallest lighthouse.

 Know Before You Go

-Oak Island Nature Trail is only open April 16th through September 30th.
+Oak Island Nature Trail is only open from April 16 through September 30.

 Sauvie Island U-Pick Farms